lyw02/react-movies-app-assignment/README.md

 ### Features.
 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

-+ Add actor details pages, listing actor's biography, information, images, and acted movies.
++ Add actor details pages:
++ + The page lists an actor's biography, information, images, and acted movies.
-+ + The biography can be expanded or folded by clicking an button.
++ + The biography can be expanded or folded by clicking a button.
 + + Users can jump to movie details page by clicking a movie's poster or name in the acted movied list.
++ Modify movie details pages:
-+ In movie details pages, display a list of top billed cast actors, with actors' avatar, name, and character name.
++ + This page displays a list of top billed cast actors, with actors' avatar, name, and character name
++ + This page displays other movies that similar to that movie.
++ + Users can switch between top billed cast and similar movies by clicking subtitles.
 + + Users can jump to actor details page by clicking an actor's avatar or name in the top billed cast list.
++ Modify movies display view (in home page, favorate movies page, upcoming movies page, etc.):
-+ Users can switch view between movie cards and movie entries list by using toggle buttons.
++ + Users can switch view between movie cards and movie entries list by using toggle buttons.
 + Feature 3
 + etc
 + etc